EHRI/docs/docs/nn-sites/index.rst

 In order to build the site, you will need to install Hugo.
 The easiest way to do this is to download the latest release from https://gohugo.io/installation/ and follow the instructions for your operating system.

+The current minumum version is `0.111.3` so make sure you get a newer version than that.

 Step 3: Run the site locally
 ----------------------------